deep-patel21/Notes4You/README.md

 ![Notes4YouFaultyTutorial](https://user-images.githubusercontent.com/103757105/208559901-5990eca3-40fc-48e2-904b-7545570052dc.png)

 Users can use the search functionality to automatically open a Google search with related content.
-This is done through.
+This is done through a query generated as per the array index of the current track.

 ![Notes4YouAutoQuery](https://user-images.githubusercontent.com/103757105/208560049-e697357f-b54d-4ef9-833e-666c54633f3c.png)